TwelveIterationMods/balm-mod/README.md

 Unless you fully understand the implications of the license you choose, you should keep this as All Rights Reserved.

-### modpage.md

-This is used for Modrinth's `modrinthSyncBody` gradle task, updating the Modrinth project page to match the Markdown file.

 ### repositories.gradle

 This is where Maven repositories for fetching dependencies are configured.

 It is good practice to filter each repository to only the groups you expect to download from them.

 ## Contributing